Wednesday, 12 November 2025

 This is another of my colour poems, and also another of my poems written for projects from 26 Characters.
 26 Bridges celebrated the bridges over the Thames in London.
 Participants contributed written work, and were invited to choose artistic collaborators who would produce visual work to go alongside this.

 My artistic collaborator was Clare Trowell, and she made a fine print of Westminster Bridge with a red London bus crossing it.
-Early in the project I had noticed that Westminster bridge was crossed by five Transport for London routes.
+Early in the project I had noticed that Westminster Bridge was crossed by five Transport for London routes.
 I explored these, making a list of bus-coloured things I'd seen on them.

 The poem took its present direction after conversation with Clare T., and with my wife Clare.
 I'd been there before.
 And it developed, as 26 Characters poems are wont to do, in discussion with its project editor, in this case Wendy Jones.